jdimonaco/Streamlit-App-Truck-Utilisation-And-Revenue-Forecast/README.md

 # Task Explanation
-This project aims to analyse daily truck utilisation and predict revenue using Python.
+This project aims to analyse daily truck utilisation and predict revenue using Python, delivered through a Streamlit web app.
 The implementation uses pandas for data manipulation, scikit-learn for machine learning, and Streamlit for web app deployment.
-The project seeks to automate the calculation of truck utilisation, reducing manual input, and to forecast revenue.
-The aim is to optimise operations, reduce costs, and enhance financial forecasting for better planning and decision-making, ultimately improving overall efficiency.
+The project automates truck utilisation calculations, reducing manual input, and forecasts revenue to support better planning and decision-making.
+The goal is to optimise operations, reduce costs, and enhance financial forecasting.
+By providing these features using a web-app platform, the project improve efficiency and empower users to make data-driven decisions.

 ## Model Architecture